-The current significant downturn in the health of the general economy, or any recession, depression or other sustained adverse market event resulting from the COVID-19 pandemic, could have an adverse effect on our revenues and financial performance, resulting in impairment of assets.
-We cannot predict the strength or duration of the current economic slowdown and instability or the timing of any recovery.
+Any significant downturn in the health of the general economy, or any recession, depression or other sustained adverse market event resulting from the COVID-19 pandemic, could have an adverse effect on our revenues and financial performance, resulting in impairment of assets.
+We cannot predict the strength or duration of any economic slowdown and instability or the timing of any recovery.